 No service fee will apply when sending International parcels and documents using our online tools such as Print Postage Online, eShip and labelling APIs.
 Sender, receiver and parcel content information will be sent electronically to the overseas postal service or organisation upon the completion of the transaction.

 Sender, Receiver and Parcel Contents: EAD Requirements and Examples

-When it comes to completing manual consignment notes or creating shipping labels via any NZ Post electronic lodgement tool, there are a few mandatory requirements – all to ensure you’re able to get your item to its destination safely.
+When completing manual consignment notes or creating shipping labels via any NZ Post electronic lodgement tool, there are a few mandatory requirements to give your item the best chance to get to get your item to its destination safely.